kunchalavikram1427/ai_ml_made_easy_youtube/courses/python/chapters/03_Variables_DataTypes_TypeCasting/01_comments_in_python/README.md

 Triple-quoted strings (`"""..."""` or `'''...'''`) placed as the first statement in a module, function, class, or method become **docstrings**.
 They're not technically comments — they're accessible at runtime via `.__doc__` — but they serve a documentation purpose.

+Depending on their placement:
+- At top of file → Module docstring
+- Inside a function → Function docstring
+- Inside a class → Class docstring

 ```python
 """
 This script demonstrates different types of comments in Python.